A Guide to Symmetric Mass Generation in Lattice-QCD: General discussion

 Without the $\SU(N_c)$ gauge field, the $\U(1)_A$ symmetry is an actual symmetry of the field theory (even though $\U(1)_A$ has 't Hooft anomaly).
 With the presence of the $\SU(N_c)$ gauge field, $\U(1)_A$ is broken due to the ABJ-anomaly: under $\U(1)_A$ rotation $\psi \ra \exp(\ii \alpha \gamma_5) \psi$, the partition function acquires a phase \beqn \exp\left( \ii 2 \alpha N_f \int d^4x \, \frac{1}{8\pi^2} \, \tr\left( F \wedge F \right) \right). \eeqn However, the $Z_4$ subgroup of $\U(1)_A$, i.e. the Spin-$Z_4$ symmetry, is still preserved as long as $N_f$ is even.
 The Spin-$Z_4$ plays the role of $\cG$ discussed in the previous section.

 \item We now turn to the vector-like symmetries of this system.
-Vector-like symmetries have no self-anomaly, but they can possess mixed ’t Hooft anomalies with $\U(1)_A$ and its discrete subgroups~\cite{newanomaly,newanomaly1,newanomaly2}, for example Spin-$Z_4$, as well as with other discrete symmetries~\cite{zohar2017}.
+Vector-like symmetries have no self-anomaly, but they can possess mixed ’t Hooft anomalies with $\U(1)_A$ and its discrete subgroups \cite{newanomaly,newanomaly1,newanomaly2}, for example Spin-$Z_4$, as well as with other discrete symmetries~\cite{zohar2017}.
 Physically this mixed anomaly manifests as the breaking of the Spin-$Z_4$, after faithfully gauging the vector-like flavor symmetries.

 A particularly transparent instance of this phenomenon occurs when $N_c$ is an odd integer.
 In this case, there exists a mixed ’t Hooft anomaly between the $\mathrm{Spin}\text{-}Z_4$ symmetry and the vector-like flavor symmetry group $\SU(N_f)_V$.

 To reveal this mixed anomaly, one can gauge the $\SU(N_f)_V$, then the $\SU(N_f)_V$ gauge field would break the Spin-$Z_4$ symmetry through the simplest ABJ-anomaly.
 The existence of this mixed anomaly implies that, if the SMG phase happens, these vector-like flavor symmetries should also be broken.
 To accurately evaluate this mixed anomaly, one often needs to account for the common discrete subgroups shared among $\SU(N_c)$, $\SU(N_f)_V$, and $\U(1)_V$, as they lead to fractionalization of fluxes.
-The complete analysis of these mixed anomalies pertinent to SMG will be deferred to a future work~\cite{future}.
+The complete analysis of these mixed anomalies pertinent to SMG, as well as their connection to other restrictions such as the Lieb-Schultz-Mattis theorem, will be deferred to a future work~\cite{future}.

 \end{itemize}